This easy to prepare Tofu Eggplant Curry is delicious and flavorful. Serve it with rice…

 I recently discovered coconut milk in cartons and have been using it in my cooking and baking.
 The consistency of this milk is lighter than that of coconut cream in cans and I find that it works really well in curries.
 I have also made ice cream with it.
 Although I use coconut milk often in my cooking, taking it as a beverage is new to me.
 I did give it a try but I still like soy milk better.

-- 1 sprig fresh or ¼ cup dried curry leaves
+- 1 sprig fresh curry leaves or ¼ cup dried curry leaves

-- 1 tsp tamarind paste (soup base mix)
+- 1 tsp tamarind concentrate (soup base mix)

 - 3 tbsp vegetable oil